lyw8120/picker/README.md

 # mrc2png
 A program converts mrc format to png format.

-# volMask
-volMask was designed to create mask for input volume, it can create an inverse mask for subtraction too.

-# volRef
-volRef was designed to create a refernece.

-# deNovoMask
-deNovoMask can generate a de-novo mask in two-dimentional and three-dimentional space.

 # searchHelicalSymmetry
 It targets the local search on the helical symmetry.

 # imposeHelicalSymmetry
 This program aims to impose the helical symmetry to the volume.

-# noise
-A program that can generate the white noise and gaussian white noise data from 1D to 3D.

 # mrcMath
-mrcMath can process the mrc data from 1D to 3D using the basic math operations: +, -, *, /.
+mrcMath can process the mrc data from 1D to 3D using the basic math operations: +, -, .*, ./. * and / wil come soon.

 # frameDose
 A small program to give the electron dose per frame for the cryo-em data.

+# mrcReference
+This program can generate a noise model or solid model(mask) from 1D to 3D. model can be box, sphere or clyinder.
+Therefore, The deNovoMask, volRef, volMask, and noise programs be removed.